Staff

 Phone 920-267-0308

-Jay serves as the Club's Graduate & Career Specialist onsite at Vel Phillips Middle School.
+Jay Gibson serves as the Club's Graduate & Career Specialist onsite at Vel Phillips Middle School.
 Before taking this role, he was the Club's Great Futures Mentoring Coordinator.
-Jay is responsible for developing successful relationships with students to help them stay on track with their grades and meet the requirements to reach high school on time.
+Jay is responsible for developing successful relationships with students to help them stay on track with their grades and meet the requirements to move to high school on time.
 Jay works with youth to create goals every semester and aids in making post-middle school and post-high school plans.
-In addition, Jay refers middle school students to our BE GREAT: Graduate program in our high schools where onsite Club staff continue to work with students to successfully graduate on-time, with a plan to be college, career and community-ready after graduation.
+In addition, Jay refers middle school students to our BE GREAT: Graduate program in our high schools, where onsite Club staff continue to work with students to successfully graduate on time, with a plan to be college, career and community-ready after graduation.
 Jay lives in Oshkosh with his wife, Rita, and two wonderful sons, Jack and Sam.
 Jay has over 30 years of experience working with youth in multiple capacities.
-He is a 1994 graduate of UW Whitewater with a degree in communications.
+He is a 1994 graduate of UW-Whitewater with a degree in communications.

 What do you love most about your job?